svetzal/mojentic-mcp/docs/api/http-server.md

 # Create a JSON-RPC handler with tools
 rpc_handler = JsonRpcHandler(tools=[CurrentDateTimeTool()])

-# Start the server
+# Start the server with the default path ("/jsonrpc")
 start_server(port=8000, rpc_handler=rpc_handler)

+# Or start the server with a custom path
+# start_server(port=8000, rpc_handler=rpc_handler, path="/custom-path")
 ```

 ## JSON-RPC Endpoint

-The HTTP server exposes a single JSON-RPC endpoint at `/jsonrpc`.
+The HTTP server exposes a single JSON-RPC endpoint.
+By default, this endpoint is at `/jsonrpc`, but it can be customized using the `path` parameter when creating the server.
 This endpoint accepts POST requests with JSON-RPC 2.0 payloads.

 ### Request Format